-The sustainability material in the 2014 Swire Pacific Annual Report is produced in accordance with the Global Reporting Initiative's GRI G4 reporting guidelines at the core level.
-This document provides additional information required to satisfy the GRI G4 guidelines at the core level and should be read in conjunction with the 2014 Swire Pacific Annual Report.
-The GRI content index on pages 224 to 226 of the 2014 Swire Pacific Annual Report (and in appendices 2 and 3 to this document) can be used to find the relevant disclosures made in accordance with the GRI G4 reporting guidelines at the core level.
+The sustainability material in the 2015 Swire Pacific Annual Report is produced in accordance with the Global Reporting Initiative's GRI G4 reporting guidelines at the core level.
+This document provides additional information required to satisfy the GRI G4 guidelines at the core level and should be read in conjunction with the 2015 Swire Pacific Annual Report.
+The GRI content index on pages 15 to 18 of this document can be used to find the relevant disclosures made in accordance with the GRI G4 reporting guidelines at the core level.